alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 }
 ```

+If for some reason we can't get a list of entries in a directory, we leave it as-is -- we can't be sure that it's safe to delete, so err on the side of caution and don't do anything.

-I can then add this function on the end of my iterator:
+I can add this new function on the end of my iterator:

 ```rust
 let directories_to_delete = WalkDir::new(".")